The Jacaranda

-The Jacaranda is a renowned music venue in Liverpool, closely associated with the rise of the Merseybeat phenomenon in the 1960s.
+The Jacaranda, also known historically as the Jacaranda Club or affectionately The Jac, is a renowned music venue in Liverpool, closely associated with the rise of the Merseybeat phenomenon in the 1960s.
 Opened by The Beatles' first manager, Allan Williams, in 1958, it played a key role in launching the band's early careers and provided a stage for local acts like Gerry and the Pacemakers & Rory Storm and The Hurricanes.
-As the headquarters of record store Jacaranda Records, the club continues to operate as a live music venue, record store, and bar, maintaining its place in Liverpool's music scene for over 60 years.
+As the headquarters of Jacaranda Records, the club continues to operate as a live music venue, record store, and bar, maintaining its place in Liverpool's music scene for over 60 years.